ibexa/documentation-developer/docs/cookbook/creating_custom_rest_api_response.md

 # Creating custom REST API response based on Accept header

 Customized REST API response can be used in many situations, both for headless and more traditional setups.
-REST responses can be enriched in a clean way and limit client to server round trips.
+REST responses can be enriched in a clean way and limit client-to-server round trips.

-To do this you can take advantage of eZ Platform's [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) based REST API and extend it with custom Content Types for your own needs.
+To do this you can take advantage of eZ Platform's [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS)-based REST API and extend it with custom Content Types for your own needs.
 In this cookbook you will add comments count to `eZ\Publish\API\Repository\Values\Content\VersionInfo` responses.

 ## Implementation of dedicated Visitor